The Best of Everything

 March 31.
 Joan appears in Part One of NBC's The Man from UNCLE episode "The Five Daughters Affair."

 April 7.
 Joan appears in Part Two of The Man from UNCLE episode "The Five Daughters Affair."
-(This 2-part TV program is also released theatrically this year in the UK.)
-On this same day, Joan appears on Girl Talk.
+On the same day, Joan appears on Girl Talk.

 April 22.
 Joan hosts Hollywood Palace.